ClickHouse/clickhouse-docs/docs/en/faq/general/index.md

 -   [How do I contribute code to ClickHouse?](../../faq/general/how-do-i-contribute-code-to-clickhouse.md)

 :::info Don’t see what you're looking for?
-Check out our [other FAQ categories](../../faq/) and also browse the many helpful articles found here in the documentation.
+Check out our [Knowledge Base](knowledgebase) and also browse the many helpful articles found here in the documentation.
 :::